Making Your Liver a Priority

 - The liver stores fat-soluble vitamins.
 Vitamins A, D, E, and K are stored in the liver for times your body needs them.
 Vitamins A and E are important antioxidants that quench free radicals.
 Vitamin D plays an important role in kidney health and acts as a hormone in the body.
 It also boosts your immunity and keeps you from experiencing depression.
 Vitamin K is important for clotting.

 - The liver breaks down fat for energy.
 When you are losing weight, your liver is active in the process of fat cell destruction.
 The fat is then broken down for energy.
 This should be motivation enough to keep your liver healthy.

 - Lastly, the liver produces bile for fat emulsification (critical to cholesterol levels).
 The fat you eat has to be emulsified so it can be easily transported through the bloodstream in smaller particles.
 The smaller particles will also be combined with proteins to create HDL-cholesterol, LDL-cholesterol, and VLDL-cholesterol.
 Your liver is responsible for not only the emulsification but the decisions on whether or not to make more HDL-cholesterol, more LDL-cholesterol and more VLDL-cholesterol.

 Now, after reviewing this list of all the amazing things your liver does for you, you can see how imperative it is to take care of your liver.
 To reset your liver or give it a boost from time to time and optimize its functioning, many health care professionals will suggest taking measures to detoxify and cleanse your liver.

-Consult your health care professional on liver health and liver cleanses if you are concerned with the functioning of your liver or notice more than a handful of ther symptoms from the list above.
+Consult your health care professional on liver health and how to improve it if you are concerned with the functioning of your liver or notice more than a handful of the symptoms from the list above.
 Paying attention to your liver’s health will help boost other important organ functions too and raise your overall health and wellness.